YamahJaleel/RSAModulus/README.md

 # 🔐 RSA Modulus Encryption

 Welcome to **RSA Modulus Encryption**, a simple Python-based RSA encryption and decryption program.
 This project demonstrates how to securely encrypt and decrypt messages using the **RSA algorithm**, one of the most widely used encryption techniques.
+The project has been refactored into multiple modules for better organization and maintainability.

 ---

 ## 📌 Features

-✅ Generates **random prime numbers** for encryption keys.\
-✅ Creates **public and private keys** dynamically.\
-✅ **Encrypts messages** using modular exponentiation.\
+- **Modular Code Structure:**
+  The project is split into multiple modules:
+  - **database.py:** Handles the database connection and fallback in-memory storage.
+  - **encryption.py:** Contains the RSA key generation, encryption, and decryption functions.
+  - **user_management.py:** Manages user registration, login, profile updates, and the CLI interface.
+  - **main.py:** The entry point that ties everything together.
+- **RSA Key Generation:** Generates two random prime numbers, computes the public and private keys.
-✅ **Decrypts messages** back to the original text.\
+- **Encryption/Decryption:** Encrypts messages using modular exponentiation and decrypts them back to the original text.
-✅ Simple and easy-to-understand implementation.
+- **Fallback Storage:** If a database connection isn’t available, the program uses an in-memory fallback for user data.
+- **User Management:** Allows user registration, login, password recovery, and profile updates.
+- **Logging:** Logs important events and errors for debugging and monitoring.

 ---